INDICATIONS

 Severe, life-threatening, or fatal interstitial lung disease (ILD),

-including pneumonitis, can occur in patients treated with ENHERTU
+including pneumonitis, can occur in patients treated with ENHERTU.
+A higher

 incidence of Grade 1 and 2 ILD/pneumonitis has been observed in patients